Freedom of Information and Data Protection: Guidance for Committee Servicing

 'Resolved' is also used by Governing Body only in certain contexts (eg to amend Standing Orders).

 (5) If a meeting dealt with open business only or reserved business only, add a note to this effect at the end of the minutes (eg "No reserved business was considered at this meeting").
 This will avoid confusion and unnecessary searching if minutes are requested many months or years later.

 Formal corrections to open minutes placed on the website should continue to be dealt with according to the School's procedures for correcting any type of committee minutes.
 In other words, where corrections are agreed at the next meeting of the committee as part of the process of approving the minutes of the last meeting, the minutes of the last meeting should not be amended.
 Instead, the corrections should be incorporated in the minutes of the subsequent meeting.
 For further guidance on this see Role of a Committee Secretary (pdf; 283kb) .

 Readers of open minutes on the website may not be aware of this aspect of the School's procedures, so copies of open minutes should have the following statement added at the top of the first page: "These minutes are for information only.
 Any corrections to the minutes will be recorded in the minutes of the subsequent meeting of the committee."

 Committee secretaries and chairs should read this guidance in conjunction with Role of a Committee Chair (pdf; 191kb) and Role of a Committee Secretary (pdf; 283kb) , which this guidance is intended to supplement.
-Advice on general committee servicing issues is available from the Secretariat Manager
+Advice on general committee servicing issues is available from the Governance Manager.

-For advice on Freedom of Information or Data Protection issues (including the classification of committee business into open or reserved), and issues concerning the publication of committee papers to the website, contact the Information Compliance Manager.
+For advice on Freedom of Information or data protection matters (including the classification of committee business into open or reserved), and issues concerning the publication of committee papers to the website, contact the Information Compliance Manager .